Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If you've noticed bumps or lumps on your dogs skin, contact our Lebanon vets today for an appointment.
+If you've noticed bumps or lumps on your dogs skin, contact our Lebanon vets today to book an appointment.

 New Patients Welcome